benjaminb/citeline/experiments/notes.md

 The top performing embedder was `bge_large` against chunks.
 Interestingly, the Nasa embedder against contributions came in 2nd, while BGE against contributions came in 3rd.

 **Takeaway**:BGE, trained for document embedding, outperforms other science-tuned LLMs

+#### 8.22.25

+##### Engineering

+* Refactored `MilvusDB.search` to apply pubdate filtering: Discovered that the `MilvusDB.search` method wasn't filtering based on pubdate.
+Additionally, only a client object can apply filters it seems, not collection objects, in `pymilvus`.
+* Refactored `Metric` class and `RankFuser`

+Still to do: Adapt experiment code that computes stats to run on a reranked dataset, then you can try rank fusers with multiple different values on the same experimental output

+##### Research
+* Reran baselines using updated search function: Qwen06B+chunks still top performer, followed by BGE+chunks, then Qwen06+contributions close behind.
+Qwen4B and Qwen8B likely would do even better